MatrixEditor/dementor/docs/source/config/mdns.rst

     *Linked to* :attr:`mdns.MDNSConfig.mdns_ttl`

-    Time-To-Live (TTL) for poisoned responses (in seconds).
-Note that smaller times may be spotted by AV or EDR software solutions.
+    Specifies the Time-To-Live (TTL), in seconds, for poisoned responses.
+    Lower TTL values may increase the likelihood of detection by antivirus (AV) or endpoint detection and response (EDR) solutions.

 .. py:attribute:: MaxLabels
     :type: int